Knowledge Base

 Where do I disable auto-compression?

-In the module editor toolbar, find the Auto-compress / Original quality switch.
-It applies to every upload from that point on (in the current session).
+In the module editor toolbar, open the More menu (⋯) and switch Upload quality to Original.
+It applies to every upload from that point on in the current session.

 Can I change the navigation mode after I've built a course?